-Your CV and application form must be submitted by e-mail not later than 3:30 pm, 14 February 2024.
+Your CV and application form must be submitted by e-mail not later than 3:30 pm, Wednesday, 13 November 2024.
 If you do not receive an acknowledgement of receipt of your application within 2 working days of applying, please contact: Shane Breen (01-8588446) Traci Peake (01-8588446) or Recruitment@dppireland.ie

-The onus is on each applicant to ensure that they are in receipt of all communication from the Office of the Director of Public Prosecutions.
+The onus is on each applicant to ensure that they comply with the application process in full and are in receipt of all communication from the ODPP.
 The Office accepts no responsibility for communication not accessed or received by an applicant.
 It is the candidate's responsibility to make sure that the contact details specified on the CV and application form are accurate.
 It is also the candidate's responsibility to ensure that all relevant folders are checked for emails which might have been caught up in spam/ security checks.